VateRetro/ptsdPredictionAnalysisModel/README.md

 ## Project Proposal / Research Question

-The primary research question of this project is: How do genetic variations, healthcare costs, and ethnic fractionalization influence the prevalence of PTSD in different populations?
+The primary research question of this project is: How do genetic variations, healthcare, and combat experience influence the prevalence of PTSD in different populations?

 ## Data Sources